EmilyMeuer/zam/README.md

 # Z

 - Compact: 3KB
-- Fast: About twice as fast as jQuery.
+- Fast: About twice as fast as jQuery
-- Simple: Makes for easier DOM traversal, event handling, and Ajax.
+- Simple: Makes for easier DOM traversal, event handling, and Ajax

 # Import